DELIVERING JUSTICE FOR MY CLIENTS

 Slip & Fall Lawyer in Sacramento, CA

-Thousands of people are injured each year when they slip or trip on a wet floor, defective stairs, or a rough patch of ground.
-Injuries caused by slip and fall accidents can be serious.
-A natural question when faced with injury from a slip and fall is whether the property owner can be held responsible for the accident.
 It’s a normal occurrence for things to fall or drip onto the floor or ground.
 It’s also natural for smooth surfaces to become uneven.
 Sometimes, the presence of things on the ground, like drainage grates, serve a lawful purpose and cannot be removed.
 So, a property owner can’t always be held responsible for immediately picking up or cleaning every slippery substance.
 However, property owners must be careful in keeping up their property.
 The question in every slip and fall case turns on whether the property owner was negligent.

 Determining Liability